 Today's gains against malaria are increasingly threatened by a shortfall in funding.
 It is critically important that we stay on course; malaria resurgence will remain a persistent threat until the disease is stopped altogether.

 World Malaria Day is a chance to shine a spotlight on the global effort to control malaria.
 Each year, Roll Back Malaria (RBM) partner organisations unite around a common World Malaria Day theme.
-Invest in the future: defeat malaria is the theme partners chose for the next three years to call attention to #thebigpush needed to reach the 2015 Millennium Development Goals and defeat malaria in the future.
+Invest in the future: defeat malaria is a three-year theme partners chose for the period of 2013-2015 to call attention to the need to reach the 2015 Millennium Development Goals and defeat malaria in the future.